Taking the Lead Through Policy and Practice

 PHI KAPPA TAU FRATERNITY

-Phi Kappa Tau has an AIDS-type policy which encompasses the tolerance for sexual orientation.
-This policy was adopted in 1993.
+Phi Kappa Tau adopted an HIV/AIDS policy which encompassed the tolerance for sexual orientation in 1993.
+In 2014 the organization officially added sexual orientation to their non-discrimination policy.

 PHI SIGMA KAPPA FRATERNITY